 Edna is devastated.
 Not only because Robert is gone forever but also because she realizes that ultimately Robert wouldn’t have been able to fulfill her desires and dreams either.
 She suddenly feels completely alone.

 The next day she returns to Grand Isle where she swims out into the sea.
 She swims so far out that it is impossible for her to return to shore because her strength is gone.

 Is The Awakening Hard To Read?

 No, The Awakening isn’t a hard book to read.
-The language isn’t difficult and, with the book being just over 100 A4 pages long, it takes the average reader about two hours to read.
+The language isn’t difficult and, with the book being just over 100 A4 pages long, it takes the average reader only a few hours to read.